-Carbon dioxide monitors are used in breweries and the beverage industry in order to monitor levels of carbon dioxide exposure and ensure that workers are getting an adequate level of oxygen while at work.
+A CO2 monitor is used in the brewery and the beverage industry in order to monitor levels of carbon dioxide exposure and ensure that workers are getting an adequate level of oxygen while at work.
 This device is frequently abbreviated to a CO2 monitor or CO2 meter.
 These monitors often alarm workers when an unsafe level of carbon dioxide has been reached.
 Carbon dioxide accumulation is dangerous in breweries and the beverage industries due to its critical use in these markets.

 CO2, or carbon dioxide, is a molecular compound composed of two parts oxygen and one part carbon.
 It is essential for biological function of many organisms, however it can also pose a danger to humans in high levels of concentration.